 Location and Hours

-The Health and Counseling Center is located in the TARC (N. E. Tarble Athletic and Recreation Center), between the dance studio and fitness center.
+The Health and Counseling Center is located in TARC 2240 (N. E. Tarble Athletic and Recreation Center), between the dance studio and fitness center.

 - Learn more about health services

 - See victim-survivor support services

 Please note: COVID-19 testing is available for students with signs or symptoms of illness.
 Please call to be screened and to schedule a testing time.
 Carthage’s vaccine requirement and associated testing are not administered by HCC.
 Visit the COVID-19 for more information.

 The Health & Counseling Center does not prescribe medication or provide any testing or evaluation for ADHD or ADD.

 Office Manager for Health and Counseling Services

 According to state laws regarding confidentiality and privacy, the staff cannot release information about a student without the student’s permission.
 Thus, the staff will not share a student’s concerns with faculty, staff, other students, or family.
 Some exceptions to confidentiality exist; please ask the staff to clarify the few conditions.

 In counseling, the following exceptions to confidentiality may occur: